barryne/Getandcleandata/README.md

 - 8. Write a wide format tidy dataset to the working directory
 - 9. And finally, create and write a long format tidy dataset to the working directory (suitable for further analysis such as regression analysis)

+This repo (barryne/Getandcleandata) also contains a Codebook which explains the original data, the processing steps and the resulting dataset.